jitsi/jitsi-videobridge/doc/allocation.md

 This phase orders the available sources in the desired way.
 It starts with sources coming from the endpoints ordered by speech activity (dominant speaker, followed by the previous dominant speaker, etc).

-TODO: Pawel: I don't see the following logic in ConferenceSpeechActivity Then, it moves the endpoints which are NOT sending video to the bottom of the list (this is actually implemented in [ConferenceSpeechActivity](https://github.com/jitsi/jitsi-videobridge/blob/master/jvb/src/main/java/org/jitsi/videobridge/ConferenceSpeechActivity.java).
+TODO: Pawel: I don't see the following logic in ConferenceSpeechActivity:

+Then, it moves the endpoints which are NOT sending video to the bottom of the list (this is actually implemented in [ConferenceSpeechActivity](https://github.com/jitsi/jitsi-videobridge/blob/master/jvb/src/main/java/org/jitsi/videobridge/ConferenceSpeechActivity.java).
 Finally, the selected sources are moved to the TOP of the list.